Providing a persimmon is a question mark for more than just a few dog owners. Can canines consume this berry? Let’s clear up the confusion.

 What you should be concerned with regarding the persimmon is actually the pit or seed.
 The good news is that they aren’t nearly was harmful as peach pits or some other types.

-Persimmon pits can, however, inflame your dog’s small intestines and may cause some associated digestive issues.
+But persimmon pits can inflame your dog’s small intestines and may cause some associated digestive issues.
 Not to mention that they could present a choking hazard in rare cases.

 Sometimes it’s best to avoid complicating your best friend’s life.
 While many persimmons don’t even contain a pit, be sure to check.
 Better safe than sorry for your dog’s sake!